 the rest are plain and simple.
 Timon and Pumbaa are the memorable sidekick duo.
 They were hilarious and whatnot too scrappy that this pair of a wisecracking meerkat and the warthog who makes passing wind saved Simba's life.
 They eventually raise him and teach the cub a thing or two about their carefree lifestyle.
 Those two are the best mates on-screen.
 They are the movie's other main essentials.

-Scar, is treacherous and deceitful to anyone from his closest kin, like his brother Mufasa and his nephew Simba.
+Scar is treacherous and deceitful to anyone from his closest kin, like his brother Mufasa and his nephew Simba.
 He has a dark presence and crosses a line that no other Disney villain has done before.
 He was one of the villain archetypes that committed both fratricide and regicide.
 Oh, and he's the precursor of Loki, thus sharing the same goals and exploits.
-There is not a single character that I have in mind.
+There is no single character that I have in mind.
 Simba is the reason why this cat is the lead hero.
 I must admit how brave he was as a young cub when he slashed the hyena Shenzi in the right cheek.
 As a young adult, Simba puts up a good fight with Nala before she pins right back at him, which leads him to recognise her, and he even battles his no-good uncle Scar in an ultimate fiery confrontation.

 #3.
 The 3D Re-Release